Skip to main content

 Overview

-This study is to look at how the test medicine is taken up by the body when taken by mouth at different dose levels.
+This study is to look at how well a new test medicine is tolerated when given by vein.
 The test medicine has been taken by people before.

 Please note: Information correct at time of publishing but may be subject to final Ethics or MHRA approval and may change without notice.
 E&OE.